Akirachang/Akirachang/README.md

 - 🐯 Hi, I’m @Akirachang
 - 👾 I’m interested in Data
-- 👨🏻‍💻 I’m currently an intern in Arianee
+- 👨🏻‍💻 Former data scientist in Arianee
-- ✉️ How to reach me: akira.chang1113@gmail.com
+- ✉️ How to reach me: akira.shengchang@gmail.com

 <!---
 Akirachang/Akirachang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.